metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 description: Learn how to mint compressed NFTs on Bubblegum
 ---

-In [the previous page](/bubblegum/create-trees), we saw that we need a Bubblegum Tree in order to mint Compressed NFTs and we saw how to create one.
+In [the previous page](/bubblegum/create-trees), we saw that we need a Bubblegum Tree to mint Compressed NFTs and we saw how to create one.
 Now, let's see how to mint compressed NFTs from a given Bubblegum Tree.
 The Bubblegum program offers two minting instructions.
-One that mints NFTs without associating them to a collection and one that mints NFTs to a given collection.
-Let's start by looking at the former, since the latter simply requires a few more parameters.
+One that mints NFTs without associating them with a collection and one that mints NFTs to a given collection.
+Let's start by looking at the former since the latter simply requires a few more parameters.

 ## Minting without a Collection